zimingmo/learngit/learngit/readme.txt

-Git is a version control system.
+git is a distributed version control system.
-Got os free spftware.
+Gitis free software